elizabethdrew/networth-tracker-project/Readme.md

 ## Service Structure
 + User Service - Handles user account functionality
 + Config Server - Provides centralised configuration properties for other services
-+ Eureka Server - Service registration, discovery, and load balancing
++ Eureka Server - Service registration, discovery, and load balancing (For Use With Docker Compose)

 ## Built With
 + Spring Boot